bastich/CTF/README.md

 ###### `Low Hanging Fruit`

-* One of the most commonly used is [base64](https://en.wikipedia.org/wiki/Base64) encoding, easily identifiable by the use of = signs as padding, these padding characters might be added to make the last encoded block contain four Base64 characters.
+* One of the most commonly used is [base64](https://en.wikipedia.org/wiki/Base64) encoding, easily identifiable by the use of the = (equal) sign as padding, these padding characters might be added to make the last encoded block contain four Base64 characters.
+The encoded text is also produced using \[a-s,A-Z,0-9\] only and could not contain the padding =  if the encoded text matches the 4 byte encoding rule.
 There will normally be some sort of hint towards the encoding or cipher used, example *bastich is 64 years old but still calls his mother*

 	* > bDAwayBtNCAxbSAxMzM3IEFGIQ== \<<decoded\>> l00k m4 1m 1337 AF!
-	* > using linux terminal to decode echo "bDAwayBtNCAxbSAxMzM3IEFGIQ==" | base64 -d
+	* > using linux terminal to decode echo -n bDAwayBtNCAxbSAxMzM3IEFGIQ== | base64 -d
-	* > or there are 100s of decoders online like [cryptii base64-to-text](https://cryptii.com/pipes/base64-to-text)
+	* > or there are 100s of encoders/decoders online like [cryptii base64-to-text](https://cryptii.com/pipes/base64-to-text)

+* If base64 don't work try [base32](https://en.wikipedia.org/wiki/Base32) or [base85/ascii85](https://en.wikipedia.org/wiki/Ascii85) although the encoded text will look different from the base64 text, as seen below using the examples for *l00k m4 1m 1337 AF!*:

+	* > NQYDA2ZANU2CAMLNEAYTGMZXEBAUMII= \<<decoded\>> l00k m4 1m 1337 AF! - base32 encoded
+	* > CbRPY+DiqX0l8$f1G^s45t3! \<<decoded\>> l00k m4 1m 1337 AF! - base85/ascii85 encoded

 * Decimal type encoding is another commonly used crypto type for the easy pointers, this will include **deciaml**, **hexadecimal**, **binary** and **ascii chars** to name a the most used, 100s of decoders are available online again [cryptii](https://cryptii.com/) to the rescue, examples for *l00k m4 1m 1337 AF!*: